GB609/node-classy-test/README.md

   the actual final nodes running tests.
 Intermediate layers must run sync.
 I just didn't bother as it is too much work. for too little benefit.
 This is actually a restriction/problem with the underlying test framework from node itself.

 - The `package.json` only serves the purpose of getting code docs and completion for node into eclipse.
-I don't plan on publishing to that spam-infested hole called NPM.
+I don't plan on publishing to NPM.

+- It's currently not possibly to restart just a single test from a class.

+- `test.skip` and other similar features of node test framework don't work (yet).
+Didn't see a need for them up to now.

 # Why
 I generally like the embedded test framework in Node because it means that i don't have to deal with managing dependencies to some third-party libraries.